Salvoxia/immich-folder-album-creator/README.md

                             but CREATE, --unattended does not have any effect.
 Only performs deletion if -d/--delete-confirm option is set, otherwise only performs a dry-run. (default: CREATE)
       -d, --delete-confirm  Confirm deletion of albums when running in mode CLEANUP or DELETE_ALL.
 If this flag is not set, these modes will perform a dry run only.
 Has no effect in mode CREATE (default: False)
       -x SHARE_WITH, --share-with SHARE_WITH
                             A user name (or email address of an existing user) to share newly created albums with.
 Sharing only happens if the album was actually created, not if new assets were added to an existing album.
-May be specified multiple times to share albums with more than one user.
+If the the share role should be specified by user, the format
-                            (default: None)
+                            <userName>=<shareRole> must be used, where <shareRole> must be one of 'viewer' or 'editor'.
+May be specified multiple times to share albums with more than one user. (default: None)
       -o {viewer,editor}, --share-role {viewer,editor}
-                            The role for users newly created albums are shared with.
-Only effective if --share-with is specified at least once. (default: viewer)
+                            The default share role for users newly created albums are shared with.
+Only effective if --share-with is specified at least once and the share role is not specified within --share-with. (default: viewer)
     ```

 __Plain example without optional arguments:__